The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 Temporary implant removed after 5 to 7 days

-Ask your doctor about the iTind procedure if you do not want to take a pill every day, or if you have tried standard drug treatments and did not have the flow improvements you wanted or unhappy with the way they made you feel.
+Ask your doctor about the iTind procedure if you do not want to take a pill every day, or if you have tried standard drug treatments and did not have the reduction in symptoms you wanted or are unhappy with the way they made you feel.
 The iTind procedure might also be the right choice for you if you are interested in preserving your sexual function, are worried about having a permanent implant, or are concerned about undergoing a surgery that would involve a long recovery and downtime.

 As with any medical procedure, individual results vary.
 Men with moderate to severe BPH symptoms are generally good candidates for the procedure.
 Speak with your doctor to see if the iTind procedure is right for you.